 Each backup servicing arrangement will have a contractual “conversion time” – the number of days that the backup servicer has to service the portfolio.
 But can the backup servicer make the conversion happen on time?
 Servicers with in-house, proprietary systems will have a challenging time meeting deadlines less than sixty days.
 Credit card focused servicers will need to wait for their next “window” with their platform service provider.
 More traditional entities such as big banks or large, legacy servicers will continue to move at a pace in keeping with their business.
 However, experienced backup servicers have a demonstrated ability not just to meet these conversion deadlines, but to beat them by a wide margin.
 In a situation where a platform suddenly goes away, the ability to move fast is critical.

 Strong relationships are essential to backup servicers.
-Healthy, ongoing relationships with investors, warehouse providers, and other capital market participants build confidence that the backup servicer is ready and able to step in.
+Healthy, ongoing relationships with investors, warehouse providers, and other capital market companies participants build confidence that the backup servicer is ready and able to step in.
 At the same time, the backup servicer benefits from advance notice of potential upcoming events before formal notification.
 These relationships, usually across multiple marketplace platforms, create a cycle of information flow, and enable day-to-day operations to run smoothly.

 Relationships with marketplace platforms are equally important as they create strong working relationships across the platform operating a personnel and the backup servicer.
 For larger platforms, these working relationships and departments are particularly important as they maintain information flow when dealing with a growing, complex portfolio and changes in process and servicing cadence.
 As with investor relationships, strong platform relationships are generally built across multiple investor programs.
 Healthy relationships also require a commitment to client service and a focus on meeting client needs.